 You can think of sustainability in terms of individual products and overall organizations.
 For example, a company may produce a single product that is not sustainable due to its environmental impact, but the organization’s broader efforts improve the company’s sustainability.
 Conversely, a single product may be environmentally friendly, but the organization’s hiring practices, economic activities, or overall environmental impact may be destructive.

 It’s important to acknowledge both product and organizational sustainability in your research.
 One way to determine organizational sustainability is to review the company’s most recent sustainability report, which you may be able to find on their website.
-Today, more than 86 percent of S&P 500 companies are publishing regular sustainability reports, and that number will likely climb to 100 percent (or near it) in the coming years.
+Among U.S. publicly traded companies, 96% of S&P 500 and 81% of Russell 1000 are now publishing sustainability reports.
 In these sustainability reports, you’ll learn about the company’s environmental impact, hiring practices, and steps they’re taking to improve their sustainability as an organization.

 As consumers increasingly demand sustainable products and services, more companies will focus on their business’ sustainability.
 With a better perspective on the definition of sustainability, you can make better choices as a consumer.